 Hold the treat or toy above your dog’s nose and move it upwards and then backward over his head.
 Your furbaby will naturally move his body into the sit position when doing this technique.

 When he is in position, say “sit” and praise him.
-However, do not over-praise him because we want to avoid them to be over-excited and running all over the place.
+However, do not over-praise him because we want to avoid them being over-excited and running all over the place.
 Do this technique consistently, and he will associate this position with the word “sit.”

 - Add variations.